hilton/hilton.github.com/blog/_posts/2014-07-29-code-comments-metaphysical-subjectivism.md

 ---
 title: Code comments and metaphysical subjectivism
-description: The philosophy of software maintenance and the objective meaning of legacy code #programming
+description: The philosophy of software maintenance and the objective meaning of legacy code
+tags: programming
 layout: hh
 ---